 My sister asked me “If she could come back for one day what do you think she would say?”
 My reply was “she would say how we didn’t do enough for her passing.”
 My sister didn’t think so… We agreed to disagree.
 But the next day when I opened TikTok this was the first video and it kinda freaked me out, but also kinda put me at ease.

 All in All

-I wish I could have more time with her, but I don’t want to lose the knowledge I have learned because of her death.
+I wish I could have had more time with her, but I don’t want to lose the knowledge I have learned because of her death.

 But I leave you with one last word of advice.
 Enjoy your parents while you still have them.
 Don’t just look at them as your annoying parents.
-Get to know them as people, enjoy their “when I was a kid” stories.
+Get to know them as people, and enjoy their “when I was a kid” stories.
 Make memories with them and take a lot of videos and pictures.